My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 “Polysecure” is a good one

-I copied our talk and, after re-reading it, realized my answers were a bit curt and uncommitted, like I was too busy and answering on-the-go.
+I copied our talk and, after re-reading it, realized my answers were a bit curt and uncommitted like I was too busy and answering on the go.
 I probably was.
 So I’ll add here that, if someone won’t communicate what they want and you can’t trust them to be honest about their wants, there’s not much left to do but break up.
 I’d encourage my friend to have one last serious talk with his partner and lay all this out on the table.
 He needs to share with his partner what he learned from talking to “the other guy,” and he needs to express that he loves his partner and wants this to work, and he also respects the other guy’s needs and feelings — which is, to me, a great display of generosity and understanding.
 But he’s also self-aware enough to know that this isn’t the kind of relationship he wants, at least not right now.
 Relationship anarchy is beyond his current comfort level, and that’s okay.

 If this conversation goes nowhere, I don’t know if this relationship can last.
 I know it can — if everyone is honest and agrees, mutually, to be something that makes everyone involved feel safe and comfortable — and I hope it does.
 Hurdles and hiccups happen in non-monogamy and polyamory, and talking about them is how we work through them.
 But honesty is required, and it sounds like my friend’s partner hasn’t been honest in the past.

-Relationship anarchy is a version of polyamory in which there are no hierarchies, no “primaries” or “secondaries,” no rank.
+Relationship anarchy is a version of polyamory in which there are no hierarchies, no “primaries” or “secondaries,” and no rank.
 My friend is not a relationship anarchist — he’s non-monogamous but willing to take baby steps into polyamory.
 This isn’t a baby step.
 This is being misled about what role the other guy has been playing in his partner’s life.

 For the sake of transparency, I’ll say that I am, at my core, a relationship anarchist, by the book.
 I have a fundamental issue with ranking partners and romantic connections.
-If I want to get my insides rearranged by a fist top, Brent is not my #1 — a good fisting playmate is.
+If I want to get my insides rearranged by a fisting top, Brent is not my #1 — a good fisting playmate is.
 But when I need the security and stability of a long-term relationship, Brent is #1.
 Sometimes I want neither of these — I want to play with my friend uptown, who I enjoy because I enjoy who he is.
 People can’t be compared to each other.
-They all offer something different — each a compete and rich experience on their own, irreplaceable — so ranking them, even on a spoke-and-wheel model, feels wrong to me.
+They all offer something different — each a complete and rich experience on their own, irreplaceable — so ranking them, even on a spoke-and-wheel model, feels wrong to me.

 But Brent wants a primary partner and wants to be a primary partner.
 That’s been communicated to me — that’s his price of admission.
-And so, because I love him, I’ve risen to the challenge, designated him as my primary and committed to him above all others, and that will be the case until we sit down and decide to do things differently, if ever.
+And so, because I love him, I’ve risen to the challenge, designated him as my primary, and committed to him above all others, and that will be the case until we sit down and decide to do things differently, if ever.
 (I still do not rank my special people outside Brent under categories like “secondary” or “tertiary” — absolutely not.)
-My friend’s partner could do the same thing I have done with Brent — and indeed that seems to be what he has do to keep his relationship with my friend going.
+My friend’s partner could do the same thing I have done with Brent — and indeed that seems to be what he has to do to keep his relationship with my friend going.

 My friend’s partner has not been telling the truth, the whole truth, and nothing but the truth.
 He may be afraid of doing so for fear of what the truth might do.
 But that’s not love, that’s possession.
 As any slut will tell you, love sometimes means letting go, and there are few greater acts of love than mutually separating when things aren’t working.